firmai/firmai/TEMPLATE.md

 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.
-- Developed applications to optimize asset management and alpha discovery for large quantitative funds.
+- Developing applications to optimize asset management and alpha discovery for large quantitative funds.

 <table width="100%">